 Verify instructor knowledge and experience.
 One adult needs to be trained and experienced in ax, hatchet, or knife throwing safety (depending on which you are doing), form, technique, range rule specifications, and emergency procedures.
-Ensure the experienced instructor reviews all rules, range, and operating procedures with girls beforehand.
+Ensure the experienced instructor reviews all rules, range, and operating procedures beforehand.

-Note: The instructor-to-participant ratio is different from the adult-to-girl ratio found in in the Safety Standards and Guidelines.
+Note: The instructor-to-participant ratio is different from the adult-to-youth ratio found in the Safety Standards and Guidelines.
 You must follow the Target and Shooting Sports-Master Progression Chart for the proper number of instructors.
-Additionally, both ratios must be complied with when girls are participating in throwing sports.
-For example, if 15 Cadettes are on the throwing line, there must be eight instructors plus two adult Girl Scout volunteers (who are not instructors) who are present during the activity.
+Additionally, both ratios must be complied with when Girl Scouts are participating in throwing sports.
+For example, if 15 Cadettes are on the throwing line, there must be four instructors plus four adult Girl Scout volunteers (who are not instructors) who are present during the activity.